 Cultural Belief: In the Mexican culture, the Mexicans believe that the souls of the ancestors come back to earth for a yearly visit, as the Mexican holiday ‘The day of the Dead’ coincides with the annual return of the monarchs.

 Countries found in: Central America and Mexico and South America including Brazil, Costa Rica and Venezuela.

 Their Color USP: Their bright blue color intimidates any rivals that might fly into his territory.

 What they love?
 The sun to keep them warm, apart from dwelling in the cooler rainforests.

 What do they eat?
 It actually drinks fruit juices from saps – it does this from its proboscis (its long mouth)

 Self-Defence?
-They are active during the day), and have ‘crypis’ – they fold their wings so that only the dark underside is seen, making them less visible to predators.
-It is known as a ‘flashing’ defence mechanism, due to the slow beating pace of their wings, the iridescent blue is flashed and then disappears as the wings are raised only to return to another place in a short while.
+They are active during the day), and have ‘crypis’ – they fold their wings so that we see only the dark underside, making them less visible to predators.
+We know it as a ‘flashing’ defence mechanism, because of the slow beating pace of their wings.
+The iridescent blue is flashes and then disappears as the wings rise, only to return to another place in a short while.
 This causes predators to lose track of the Morpho butterfly when it is flying, as they only glimpse blue flashes as the brown underside makes them invisible in the thick foliage of the jungle.